 Each Planning Council Committee shall have two Committee Co-Chairs.
-This Council shall make all attempts to secure at least one Committee Co-Chair that is PWH to ensure representation of people with HIV in Council leadership positions.
+This Council shall make all attempts to secure at least one Committee Co-Chair that is HIV+ to ensure representation of people living with HIV/AIDS in Council leadership positions.
 The term of office shall be for two years and can be consecutive terms.